patcoll/ember-concerns/README.md

 ### More JS API variations

 A concern can be injected into any Ember object.
-In this scenario, a concern acts as a sort of "view model" -- it takes an object as input and extends  That object is used as the concern's `model`, but the object doesn't have to be a model.
+That object is used as the concern's `model`, but the object doesn't have to be a model.

 ```js
 /**